froggydisk/app-status-bot/README.md

 - [fetch.yml](./.github/workflows/fetch.yml)

-In `fetch.yml` file, you can change langauge and fetch schedule.
+In `fetch.yml`, you can change langauge and fetch schedule.
 The default time cycle is 1 hour.

 # References